adner/adner.github.io/_posts/2025-08-31-unicorn-semantic-kernel.markdown

 ---
 layout: post
-title:  "Automatic report generation using advanced MCP features"
+title:  "Unicorn story generation using the Semantic Kernel"
-date:   2025-08-21
+date:   2025-08-31
 image: /images/250831/unicorn.png
 ---
 ![title](/images/250831/unicorn_small.png)

+Over the last couple of months, I have used the [Semantic Kernel](https://github.com/microsoft/semantic-kernel) in different ways, usually as part of my exploration on how to use various LLMs together with the [Dataverse MCP Server](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/data-platform-mcp). <!--end_excerpt--> I have [blogged](https://nullpointer.se/2025/07/19/semantic-kernel-mcp.html) about how to use Semantic Kernel, and how it relates to the [Microsoft.Extensions.AI](https://learn.microsoft.com/en-us/dotnet/ai/microsoft-extensions-ai) libraries.
+I used the Semantic Kernel when I evaluated a number of large language models together with the Dataverse MCP Server, as part of my "Pizza Party" benchmark, which I describe in [this blog post](https://nullpointer.se/dataverse/mcp/llm/2025/07/14/dataverse-llm-evaluation.html).

 ### The future of Semantic Kernel
-The last couple of months I have used the [Semantic Kernel](https://github.com/microsoft/semantic-kernel) in different ways, usually as part of my exploration on how to use various LLM:s together with the [Dataverse MCP Server](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/data-platform-mcp). <!--end_excerpt--> I have [blogged](https://nullpointer.se/2025/07/19/semantic-kernel-mcp.html) about how to use Semantic Kernel, and how it relates to the [Microsoft.Extensions.AI](https://learn.microsoft.com/en-us/dotnet/ai/microsoft-extensions-ai) libraries.
-I used the Semantic Kernel when I evaluated a number of large language models together with the Dataverse MCP Server, as part of my "Pizza Party" benchmark, which I describe in [this blog post](https://nullpointer.se/dataverse/mcp/llm/2025/07/14/dataverse-llm-evaluation.html).

-When I started looking into Semantic Kernel it seemed to be the most "enterprise grade" offering from Microsoft, when it came to more sophisticated AI agent orchestration.
-But it seems to be happening things internally at Microsoft that might change this in the future (?).
+When I started looking into Semantic Kernel it seemed to be the most 'enterprise-grade' offering from Microsoft, when it came to more sophisticated AI agent orchestration.
+But it seems that things are happening internally at Microsoft that might change this in the future.
 A while back I stumbled across a [video](https://youtu.be/t8IrRo-_frQ?si=6Eyj93U-c6JBCjXH) from [Rasmus Wulff Jensen](https://www.linkedin.com/in/rasmuswulffjensen/) where he talked about the future of Semantic Kernel - how it is now entering "maintenance mode" and that the Semantic Kernel team is merging with the [Autogen](https://github.com/microsoft/autogen) team.
 The goal seems to be to introduce a new agent orchestration framework that will replace Semantic Kernel and Autogen.
 I started attending the Semantic Kernel team's weekly "[Office Hours](https://www.linkedin.com/safety/go?url=https%3A%2F%2Fteams.microsoft.com%2Fmeet%2F2344899661716%3Fp%3DbIxbaT1oqHeFsbPqT8&trk=flagship-messaging-web&messageThreadUrn=urn%3Ali%3AmessagingThread%3A2-OTg5YWU4NDQtNDc0Mi00YjA2LWI2MzctMzE2NjJjOGE4MDg3XzEwMA%3D%3D&lipi=urn%3Ali%3Apage%3Ad_flagship3_messaging_conversation_detail%3BQjEZpas8TxWVIIGinLirXw%3D%3D)" calls to learn more.
 This was a great experience, the team was super-helpful and the TL;DR regarding the future of Semantic Kernel seems to be:

 - A new framework will be released, probably this year.
-- Name of the framework is currently unknown.
+- The name of the framework is currently unknown.
-- Should be considered a "Semantic Kernel 2.0", and there will be clear migrations paths for customers that are using SK today.
+- It should be considered a "Semantic Kernel 2.0", and there will be clear migration paths for customers that are using SK today.

 So, that sounds pretty good for existing users of SK, and there seems to be exciting things ahead when Microsoft launches the new "Agent Orchestration Framework" (or whatever it will be called...).

-The SK guys also shared a lot of other interesting information, for example that MCP support for the C# SDK has been [available a while](https://devblogs.microsoft.com/semantic-kernel/integrating-model-context-protocol-tools-with-semantic-kernel-a-step-by-step-guide/), although the [documentation](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/adding-mcp-plugins?pivots=programming-language-csharp) has not been updated.
-They pointed to some useful [sample code](https://github.com/microsoft/semantic-kernel/tree/main/dotnet/samples/Demos/ModelContextProtocolClientServer) in Github.
+The SK team also shared a lot of other interesting information, for example that MCP support for the C# SDK has been [available a while](https://devblogs.microsoft.com/semantic-kernel/integrating-model-context-protocol-tools-with-semantic-kernel-a-step-by-step-guide/), although the [documentation](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/adding-mcp-plugins?pivots=programming-language-csharp) has not been updated.
+They pointed to some useful [sample code](https://github.com/microsoft/semantic-kernel/tree/main/dotnet/samples/Demos/ModelContextProtocolClientServer) in GitHub.

 Another interesting thing was the support for the OpenAI Responses API in SK, through the Responses Agent, as is discussed [here](https://github.com/microsoft/semantic-kernel/discussions/11187#discussioncomment-14160431).
 There are some code samples available [here](https://github.com/microsoft/semantic-kernel/blob/main/dotnet/samples/GettingStartedWithAgents/OpenAIResponse/Step01_OpenAIResponseAgent.cs), and I thought it would be fun to test how Semantic Kernel can be used to call the Responses API...

-This led me down a rabbit hole where I got to experience experimental libraries, locally running transformers, Docker-files, forking of both the Semantic Kernel and the C# Open AI SDK and in the end - short stories of unicorns and rainbows... 🦄🌈
+This led me down a rabbit hole exploring experimental libraries, running Transformers locally, creating Dockerfiles, forking of both the Semantic Kernel and the C# Open AI SDK and in the end - short stories of unicorns and rainbows... 🦄🌈

 ### The OpenAI Responses API and Semantic Kernel
 I have wanted to look into the [OpenAI Responses API](https://platform.openai.com/docs/api-reference/responses) for a while.
-OpenAI describes it as  **"...the most advanced interface for generating model responses"* and it has a lot of cool features, for example:
+OpenAI describes it as  *"...the most advanced interface for generating model responses"* and it has a lot of cool features, for example:

 - You don't have to pass all previous messages with every call (like you have to do with the [Chat Completions API](https://platform.openai.com/docs/api-reference/chat)), the service keeps track of the conversations for you.
 - It has built-in support for [file search](https://platform.openai.com/docs/guides/tools-file-search), [web search](https://platform.openai.com/docs/guides/tools-web-search?api-mode=responses), [computer use](https://platform.openai.com/docs/guides/tools-computer-use) and [code execution](https://platform.openai.com/docs/guides/tools-code-interpreter).
 So there are some cool things that the LLM can do internally, without having to rely on external MCP Servers for these things.